igormomc/igormomc/README.md

 - ⛏  I’m currently working in an IT/Real-estate  firm.
 - 💡  I’m currently learning:
+  - React
+  - TypeScript
   - C
   - OS
-  - React
+  - Kotlin
-  - TypeScript
+  - Algorithms
   - Improving my solving skills at codewars and kattis in python
-  - Algorithms
 - 🎨  Hobbies: 🎾 & 🏋️ & 🍔
 ###### Coding since 2016.